 Higher education has been driven by the status quo for too long.
 An outdated agrarian calendar, rigid lecture halls and limited student support services no longer cut it.
-Purdue believes higher education should be driven by the teaching methods and campus experiences that are proven to prepare its students for successful and fulfilling lives after graduation.
+Purdue challenges traditional teaching by changing the way classes are taught based on research that identifies how today’s students learn best.

 - Purdue will place a premium on measuring student growth and providing the most growth per educational dollar.

 - The University will utilize learning analytics to improve student achievement.

 - Purdue will double the rate of class transformation, designing classrooms and courses that are rooted in what research shows is best for students, and will lead the nation's universities in creating a new world of learning.

 - Purdue will modularize IMPACT (Instruction Matters: Purdue Academic Course Transformation), giving access and additional program options to instructors looking to create student-centered learning environments.